-Over time your Windows PC will build up redundant duplicate files.
-We’re going to show you the best ways to find and delete these unwanted files from your system using both free and paid for software.
+Over time you will inevitably build up a collection redundant duplicate files, whether from copying photos to different folders or because of multiple backups.
+We’re going to show you the best ways to find and delete these unwanted files from your system using both free and paid-for software.

 We’ve also got some tips on how to clean up Windows here to make sure your system is running at its very best.

-The CCleaner interface features a number of sections in the left hand column, which are Cleaner, Registry, Tools, Options, and Upgrade.
-Click on Tools and then select Duplicate finder.
+The interface features a number of sections in the left hand column, which are really just links to install more Auslogics apps.
+Some are pretty handy, though.

 As always we’d recommend running a full backup of your system before starting any process that will end in deleting data.
 If you don’t have a routine already in place, then we recommend reading our How to back up Windows 10 guide.